gcallah/work/chaps/stein.md

 Stein was born to a Jewish family in what is now Poland in 1891.
-Following the First World War, Stein engaged with many women's issues.[^6] As European feminism shifted, Stein remained moderate amid various poles within the movement.[^7] She started teaching 1916, during her doctoral studies, which were supervised by Edmund Husserl.[^8] After working as Husserl's assistant, she hoped to obtain a university position, but sexist customs excluded her.[^9] In 1921, she converted to Catholicism, and throughout the 1920s, she worked at a girls school, continuing to write.[^10] This experience, as well as her activism in wider education groups, spurred her to consider the "philosophical foundations" of the practice and purpose of education.[^11] She was masterful, with one student recalling "the magic of her personality."[^12] Stein's work in education is indispensable background to her considerations on the nature of woman.[^13] Later, she became a professor in Münster but was dismissed in 1933 with the establishment of Nazi rule.[^14] Throughout the 1930s, she lived in Carmelite monasteries, taking her vows and writing treatises.[^15] She was murdered in Auschwitz, following the interment of Jewish-born Catholics in 1942.[^16]
+Following the First World War, Stein engaged with many women's issues.[^6] As European feminism shifted, Stein remained moderate amid various poles within the movement.[^7] She started teaching in 1916, during her doctoral studies, which were supervised by Edmund Husserl.[^8] After working as Husserl's assistant, she hoped to obtain a university position, but sexist customs excluded her.[^9] In 1921, she converted to Catholicism, and throughout the 1920s, she worked at a girls school, continuing to write.[^10] This experience, as well as her activism in wider education groups, spurred her to consider the "philosophical foundations" of the practice and purpose of education.[^11] She was a masterful teacher, with one student recalling "the magic of her personality."[^12] Stein's work in education is indispensable background to her considerations on the nature of woman.[^13] Later, she became a professor in Münster but was dismissed in 1933 with the establishment of Nazi rule.[^14] Throughout the 1930s, she lived in Carmelite monasteries, taking her vows and writing treatises.[^15] She was murdered in Auschwitz, following the interment of Jewish-born Catholics in 1942.[^16]

 Prayerfully prolific, Stein's writings ranged from "philosophy" to "hagiography."[^17] Her commentary on women's work primarily relates to